top of page

 Committee Member: Dan Bomford

-Dan has served the Association in the roles of Secretary (ten seasons, 1985-6 to 1987-8 and 2010-11 to 2016-17), Treasurer (12 seasons, 1983-84, 1984-85 and 1993-94 to 2002-03), Vice-President (five seasons, 2005-06 to 2009-10) and has been a Committee Member for the past five seasons.
+Dan joined the CV umpires panel in 1979 and is one of three panel members to have exceeded 600 Premier (or higher level) matches, the majority in Premier Firsts.
+Dan has served the Association in the roles of Secretary (ten seasons, 1985-6 to 1987-8 and 2010-11 to 2016-17), Treasurer (12 seasons, 1983-84, 1984-85 and 1993-94 to 2002-03), Vice-President (five seasons, 2005-06 to 2009-10) and has been a Committee Member for the past six seasons.
 He was awarded Life Membership of the Association in 1989.
+Dan and wife Bernadette enjoy their family life with three children and seven grandchildren and somehow he finds the time for his other loves, exercising and running half marathons, and goal umpiring during the “off-season.”

-Committee Member: Paul Jensen
+Committee Member: Rochelle Rodrigues

 Committee Member: Damian Herft

-Committee Member: Bharath Rao
+Committee Member: Patrick Mathews

 Committee Member: Josh Hallam

-Traveling down from Ballarat, Josh joined the CV panel in the 2018-19 season and has officiated in 65 games across the Fourths through Seconds.
+Traveling down from Ballarat, Josh joined the CV panel in the 2018-19 season and has officiated in 75 games across the Fourths through Seconds.
 He has also stood in a third XI Grand Final.
-In addition to umpiring, Josh has just commenced his 14th season on his cricket club committee, he is also a part of the BCA Female Cricket Subcommittee & team manager for his club’s women’s team.
+In addition to umpiring, Josh has just commenced his 14th season on his local cricket club committee and he is also a part of the BCA Female Cricket Subcommittee & team manager for his club’s women’s team.
 Beyond Cricket, Josh is engaged to Sharra, his partner of 12+ years.
 Josh works for MaxiTRANS, a truck trailer manufacturing company based out of Ballarat.
 Josh has been a member of the VCAUSA since he commenced with CV & after representing the Vics in Adelaide this year he is very excited to welcome both the VCAUSA & SACUSA to his home club in Ballarat for Easter 2025.

-Committee Member: Vivek Kumar
+Committee Member: Robert Pryde

 Mike_Ringham.jpg